Polirecyliente/SGConocimiento/Math/04_Logic_basics/S02_Propositional_logic.md

 ## Deductive reasoning (Razonamiento deductivo)

-Deductive reasoning means reasoning on the basis of given facts.

-> Example of deductive reasoning
->
-> Let $p$, $q$ be two events, such that $p \to q$.
-Given the fact that $p$ happens, the conclusion is that $q$ happens or will happen.
-Concluding that $q$ happens is a deduction, because it's a conclusion that was arrived to by reasoning on the basis of the given facts $p$ and $p \to q$.

 (Ley de separación)
 **Law of detachment**: given two facts as true, that there exists a conditional statement and that the hypothesis of said conditional statement happens, the conclusion of the conditional statement can be deduced as a third true fact with no need for any other information.
 [Law of detachment code](Programs/S02/Law_of_detachment.py)